Radical Sportscars: SR3

-The most popular Radical model, over 1,000 SR3s have been built.
+The SR3 is the most popular Radical model, with over 1,000 units built.
 Although some subtle styling changes have taken place, the fundamental car has not changed since its conception.
-The car is built on a carbon-steel spaceframe chassis, polyester bodywork and uses a hand built RPE racing spec 4-cylinder engine for power.
-It produces 225 horsepower (168 kW) at the wheels and can get the SR3 to 60 mi/h in just 3.1 seconds and on to 147 mi/h.
+The car is built on a carbon-steel spaceframe chassis with polyester bodywork, and is powered by a hand built RPE racing spec 4-cylinder engine for power which produces 225 hp at the wheels.
+This allows it to accelerate from 0-60 mi/h in 3.1 seconds and on to a top speed of 147 mi/h.